domiyanyue/my_notes/move_semantics_rvalue_reference.md

     string m_name = "";
 };
 ```
 It includes a default constructor and copy constructor (for simplicity, I didn't include copy assignment operator).
 Notice the copy constructor performs a lot of work: allocating memory and copying elements.
-We can add a move constructor to improve efficiency when copy is not necessary:
+We can add a move constructor to improve efficiency when copying is not necessary:

 ```C++
 class MyArray{